soradevtech/edje-clothing/Notes.md

 * Check the image property in the StripeCheckout component in the stripe button component
 * Find a place to host my images
+* Take a look into why compression breaks the site after making it pwa compliant